-The optional VMS DECwindows files are listed in Appendix D. Use DECW\$TAILOR to remove the VMS DECwindows files you do not need.
+The VMS DECwindows files are listed in Appendix C. Use DECW\$TAILOR to remove the VMS DECwindows files you do not need.
 For more information on DECW\$TAILOR, see the VMS installation and operations guide for your VAX computer.

-The procedure will restore the options you choose during Phase 2.
+The procedure will restore the VMS DECwindows options you choose during Phase 2.

-- 7 The procedure restores the VMS required save set and purges the page, swap, dump, and authorization files. - 8 After several minutes, the upgrade procedure indicates that it will shut down to reboot the partially installed VMS Version 5.2 system.
+8 After several minutes, the upgrade procedure indicates that it will shut down to reboot the partially upgraded VMS Version 5.3 system.

-When the shutdown is complete, if your system boots from console media, it should automatically reboot from the [SYSF] directory.
-If your system does not boot from console media, halt the system and boot from the [SYSF] directory as described in Appendix A.
+If your system uses console media, it should automatically reboot from the SYSF directory when the shutdown is complete.
+If you have a MicroVAX or if your system does not reboot from SYSF, halt the system and boot from the [SYSF] directory.
+For most MicroVAX and VAX station computers, use the BOOT command in the following format and substitute the device name of the system disk for ddcu: